zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can create a user account accessing the route described below.
+The admin can create an user account by accessing a route described below.

 Route: *`POST "/api/v1/admin/client-users"`*